-Modern advanced meters are replacing the antiquated mechanical meters that not only use 100-year-old technology, but do not allow customers to easily monitor or control their energy usage.
-Advanced meters from reputable manufacturers have been proven to be accurate, and over 100 million of these meters have been successfully installed worldwide in the last five years.
-Experts in the U.S. and abroad predict that there will be one billion smart meters in operation by 2015.
+Modern advanced meters are replacing first generation digital meters and antiquated mechanical meters that use 100-year-old technology.
+Neither of these older technologies allow customers to easily monitor or control their energy usage.
+Advanced meters from reputable manufacturers have been proven to be accurate, and over 300 million of these meters have been successfully installed worldwide in the last five years.
+Experts in the U.S. and abroad predict that there will be one billion smart meters in operation by 2016.
 The new technology is being adopted so quickly that meter manufacturers are rapidly abandoning mechanical meter production in order to produce more modern advanced or smart meters.
 PG&E has already converted all gas meters in Santa Clara to this new technology.

 Energy rates are increasing primarily due to factors unrelated to meters, such as the rising cost of energy and the expense of bringing it to Santa Clara.
 Electric advanced meters will allow customers to monitor and adjust their electricity usage, which has been shown to lower electric bills for most customers.
-SVP expects rates to remain lower than any other utility in California for the foreseeable future.
+SVP expects rates to remain lower than almost all utilities in California for the foreseeable future.

 SVP will immediately respond to customer questions about their new meters, which are 10 times more accurate than mechanical meters.
 Accuracy will be confirmed if necessary, and an SVP staff member will personally answer any questions that arise from customer concerns.
 SVP will be testing your old meter and your new meter for accuracy.
-If your old meter was running slow (most likely) we will notify you of the results.
+If your old meter was running slow (most likely) or fast we will notify you of the results before recycling it.

 Since 2007, SVP has been testing the communications technology that connects meters and their readings to the utility and to the customer.
-The advanced smart meter technology that will be used by SVP has been successfully implemented at over 3.5 million businesses and homes worldwide.
+The advanced smart meter technology has been successfully implemented at over 300 million businesses and homes worldwide.

-An independent survey of Silicon Valley Power customers found that more than two-thirds of SVP customers (68 percent) consider advanced metering a good idea.
-SVP is working hard to address all customer concerns about advanced metering, and will inform customers of plans to install advanced meters well before meters are deployed.
+An independent survey of Silicon Valley Power customers found that more than two-thirds of SVP customers (68%) consider advanced metering a good idea.
+SVP is working hard to address all customer concerns about advanced metering, and will inform customers of plans to install advanced meters before meters are deployed.

 Climate change is directly impacted by how much energy we use and the type of appliances we choose.
-An advanced meter is just one part of the “smart grid” which will give utilities more efficient control of how electricity is sourced, distributed and delivered.
-At the local level, advanced meters will provide customers with more options to save energy.
-Using less electricity overall reduces the amount of carbon dioxide and other pollutants released into the atmosphere—a benefit to everyone.
-Customers will have visibility into how energy is used from hour-to-hour and can adjust their usage to save electricity.
+An advanced meter is just one part of the “smart grid” which will give utilities more insight into how electricity is sourced, distributed and delivered.
+At the local level, advanced meters will provide customers with more information.
+Using less electricity overall reduces the amount of carbon dioxide and other pollutants released into the atmosphere – a benefit to everyone.
+Customers will have visibility into how energy is used from hour-to-hour and can adjust their usage to save electricity and money.